leapcode/leap_web/doc/DEPLOY.md

 * rubygems1.9
 * couchdb (if you want to use a local couch)

+### Configure User and Environment ###

+You probably want to run the application as it's own user.

+Please make sure to export `RAILS_ENV=production` in the shell of that user. leap_web allows configuring the engines to load per environment and a mismatch of the environments used for bundling and running can lead to missing dependency errors.

 ### Setup Capistrano ###

 We use puppet to deploy.
 But we also ship an example deploy.rb in